-We didn’t have to be reminded how rare it would be for us to see a Leopard either.
-I hadn’t even factored in seeing one during my entire Africa adventure and with less than 10 in Lake Nakuru National Park I definitely didn’t think it would be today.
+We didn’t have to be reminded how rare it would be to see a Leopard either.
+I hadn’t even factored in seeing one during my entire Africa adventure, and with less than 10 in Lake Nakuru National Park, I didn’t think it would be today.

-A lone Leopard resting 20 feet off the forest floor on a branch.
-Its front left paw hung on one side while it rested its head on its right.
-As we switched off the engine it raised its head and stared directly down my camera lens sending shivers down my spine.
+A lone Leopard is resting 20 feet off the forest floor on a branch.
+Its front left paw hung on one side while its head rested on its right.
+As we switched off the engine, it raised its head and stared directly down my camera lens sending shivers down my spine.

 It was the perfect end to a magical day that I will never forget.

 Oasis Overland has provided me with a small discount on the trip’s price.
 However, as always, my thoughts on telling it how it is are never influenced by anyone.